CheatCod/obsidian-notes/2A/CS 246/Week 5 - OOP/Copy Assignment Operator.md

 # Copy Assignment Operators
 ✔️✅📗

-Similar to [[Copy constructor]], default only performs shallow copying of data fields.
+Similar to [[Copy Constructor]], default only performs shallow copying of data fields.

 Overwrite if we want deep copy such as fo ```Node``` object
 ```ad-syx